runbytech/ultron-ele/content/category/information-technology/t-thinking-in-gatsby/2-template.md

 ---
-title: Thinking in Gatsby - the paper section
+title: Thinking in Gatsbys way series - from template to pages
 date: 2019-06-29T02:09:46.285Z
 author: Robin
 tutorial: Thinking in Gatsby